History of Liberia: 1985 presidential election

-Outbreak of Civil War
+Descent into war

 In November 1985, Doe's former second-in-command Thomas Quiwonkpa led an estimated 500 to 600 people in a failed attempt to seize power; all were killed.
 Doe was sworn in as president on January 6, 1986.
 Doe then initiated crackdowns against certain tribes, such as the Gio (or Dan) and Mano, in the north, where most of the coup plotters came from.
 This government's mistreatment of certain ethnic groups resulted in divisions and violence among indigenous peoples, who until then had coexisted relatively peacefully.

 In the late 1980s, as fiscal austerity took hold in the United States and the perceived threat of Communism declined with the waning of the Cold War, the U.S. became disenchanted with Doe's government and began cutting off critical foreign aid to Liberia.
 This, together with the popular opposition, made Doe's position precarious.

 First Liberian Civil War (1989–1996)

-In the late 1980s opposition from abroad to Doe’s regime led to economic collapse.
+In the late 1980s opposition from abroad to Doe's regime led to economic collapse.
 Doe had already been repressing and crushing internal opposition for some time, when in November 1985 another coup attempt against him failed.
 Doe retaliated against tribes such as the Gio (or Dan) and Mano in the north, where most of the coup plotters had come from.
 Doe's Krahn tribe began attacking other tribes, particularly in Nimba County in the northeast of Liberia, bordering on Côte d’Ivoire (Ivory Coast) and on Guinea.
 Some Liberian northerners fled brutal treatment from the Liberian army into the Ivory Coast.